Manitoba

 Basically, this means that all property (with certain exceptions such as inheritances that are kept separate) acquired during the time a couple lived together is shared equally.

-Similarly, after living together for the same time periods, the rules for inheritances will be the same for unmarried couples and married couples.
+Similarly, after living together for the same time periods, the rules for inheritances will be the same for common law couples and married couples.

-Basically, this means that if your common law partner doesn’t have a will, or has a will that leaves you with little or nothing, you will still get your fair share of your partner’s property.
+Basically, this means that if your common law partner doesn’t have a will, or has a will that leaves you with little or nothing, you will still get a share of your partner’s property in Manitoba.

-Common law partners can register their relationship at the Vital Statistics Registry.
-If this is done, then the rules for property division and inheritances for married people immediately apply to the couple.
+Common law partners can register their relationship at the Manitoba Vital Statistics Registry.
+If this is done, then the rules for property division and inheritances for married people immediately apply to the couple – you don’t need to wait the three years.

 There are new rules for ending your relationship.
-If you’ve registered your relationship, then to end it you must register a dissolution, which can only be done after one year of separation.
+If you’ve registered your common law relationship, then to end it you must register a dissolution, which can only be done after one year of separation.

-If you haven’t registered your relationship, your relationship is considered ended when you’ve lived apart for 3 years.
+If you haven’t registered your common law relationship, your relationship is considered ended when you’ve lived apart for 3 years.

 You can still opt out of this regime by entering into a cohabitation agreement.

-If you haven’t lived together for 3 years or have a child together and haven’t lived together for 1 year, the normal rules for property division and the normal rules for inheritances apply.
+If you haven’t lived together for 3 years or have a child together and haven’t lived together for 1 year, the normal rules for property division and the normal rules for inheritances apply in Manitoba.

 Got something to say?